PEPSICO ISSUES NEW $1.25 BILLION 10-YEAR GREEN BOND AS COMPANY ACCELERATES PEP+ TRANSFORMATION

 PepsiCo recently published its first Environmental, Social, and Governance (ESG) Summary since the launch of pep+, laying out progress against each of its key pillars.
 The summary can be viewed here.

-For more information, please contact [email protected]
+For more information, please contact [email protected]o.com

 About PepsiCo